The Wheel: Inventions and Reinventions

 Fayerweather Hall Room 411

-The first CGT Lunchtime Seminar of the spring semester featured Richard W. Bulliet, Emeritus Professor of History and Committee on Global Thought member, who discussed his new book, “The Wheel: Inventions and Reinventions.”
+The first CGT Lunchtime Seminar of the spring semester featured Richard W. Bulliet, Emeritus Professor of History, who discussed his new book, “The Wheel: Inventions and Reinventions.”
 In this book, Professor Bulliet focuses on three major phases in the evolution of the wheel and their relationship to the needs and ambitions of human society.
 Professor Bulliet taught Middle Eastern history and the history of technology at Columbia University from 1976 to 2015.

 The CGT Lunchtime Seminars are an open forum for Columbia faculty and visiting scholars to discuss current research with MA students and other graduate students and faculty.
 This stimulating discussion is open to Columbia affiliates.
 No registration is required.